wambo-co/module-catalog/README.md

 - JSONEncoder (Core): Converts arrays to JSON
     - getJSON(array): string
 - CachedProductRepository(Cache, ProductRepository) implements ProductRepositoryInterface: Adds a cache layer to the ProductRepository
-- ProductRepository(ProductGateway): Fetches Products from the ProductGateway and writes Products back to the ProductGateway
+- ProductRepository(ProductMapper): Fetches Products from the Storage and writes Products back to the Storage √
     - getProducts: Product[]
     - getById(string: id)
     - add(Product)